SFGLab/GNN4GRN-3D/README.md

 1. Setup a python virtual environment (pyenv, conda, mamba etc.)
 2. Install dependencies from requirements.txt
-3. Prepare the data directory and a config `.json` file (see examples) TODO: elaborate
+3. Prepare the data directory and a config `.json` file (see examples)
 4. Preprocess input data using `preprocessing.py`
-5. Train a network using `train.py` TODO: elaborate
+5. Train a network using `train.py`
-6. TODO: a way to use a ready network for prediction

 ### Using Docker